 She would receive an extra $21,120 (48 months of $440 extra, but only to age 70)

 For a difference of $69,040 (She would have left this money on the table)

-Instead if she were to claim her Survivor benefit now and continue it to her age 70 then SWITCH to her then maximum Retirement benefit (that is now more than $2400) she would capture that $69,040 and still end up with a monthly benefit at age 70 that is larger than $2400/month and would last until she passed away.
+Instead, if she were to claim her Survivor benefit now and continue it to her age 70 then SWITCH to her then maximum Retirement benefit (that is now more than $2400) she would capture that $69,040 and still end up with a monthly benefit at age 70 that is larger than $2400/month and would last until she passed away.
 This was a huge mistake just waiting to happen.
-It is not that the SS representative didn’t know the rules or that they gave her wrong information, but they did not look into the future and anticipate the “strategies” that could be employed to make sure she received all the benefits to which she was entitled.
+It is not that the SS representative didn’t know the rules or that they gave her wrong information.
+They just did not look into the future and anticipate the “strategies” that could be employed to make sure she received all the benefits she was entitled to.